 “Thine Own Self” (Season 7, Episode 16)

-For seven seasons, Deanna Troi served as ship’s counselor/de facto wellness coordinator.
+For seven seasons, Deanna Troi serves as ship’s counselor and de facto wellness coordinator.
 In “Thine Own Self,” she begins a personal growth journey of her own.
-Following a class reunion and seeing Dr. Crusher command the bridge, she decides to study for the commander’s test.
+Following a class reunion and seeing Dr. Crusher command the Bridge, she decides to study for the Bridge Officer's Test.
 She explains to Riker, enjoying some leisure time playing his trombone in his quarters, that she’s “exploring a whole new side of myself.”
 Accepting the realities and sacrifices that come with command prove challenging, but in stretching herself, Troi is taking an important step in strengthening her holistic health.

 “Cause and Effect” (Season 5, Episode 18)